openwiretech/openwiretech.github.io/_posts/2026-01-09-article-From-Sydney-with-Love.md

 The Sydney incident reportedly shaped the conversation.
 In Europe, it added to the sense of urgency around general-purpose AI.
 In the U.S., it came up in early Senate discussions, Stuart Russell reportedly referenced it.
 The incident didn't write the rules, but it may have changed how policymakers saw the risk.

-The organization that tracks security vulnerabilities (OWASP),immediately listed prompt injection as the number one threat for AI applications.
+The organization that tracks security vulnerabilities (OWASP), immediately listed prompt injection as the number one threat for AI applications.
 Not because it's complicated.
 Because it's simple.
 And because there's no good fix.

 This wasn't just about one misbehaving chatbot.
 It was the moment we realized that artificial intelligence isn't separate from us.